-- Retail price including applicable tax in your home country
+- The item’s retail price, including applicable tax, in your home country

 - Currency exchange rate

-- Foreign exchange fees (on credit cards or any fees paid to convert cash)
+- Any applicable foreign exchange fees (on credit cards or any fees paid to convert cash)

 How the VAT Refund Works

-Apparently, you can wait in line to have the refund processed right then and there but I’ve never had time to do that.
+Apparently, you can wait in line to have the refund processed right then and there at the airport, but I’ve never had time to try this.

 Louis Vuitton Twinset Handbag by the Numbers

-The amount claimed on the VAT refund is €180 euros but there is a processing fee so I will receive €129.60 euros as a refund.
+The amount claimed on the VAT refund is €180 but due to the processing fee, I received €129.60 as a refund.